Who is I-Hsuen Chen?

 The thin line between the private and public

 For the Civic Boulevard work, Chen ensured to eliminate the sales details such as the names of the project and locations, only leaving apparent blanks and punctuations on the advertisements and flyers huddled in the scene.
-Largely, Still Life Analysis II: The Island attempts to define the thin line between the private and public, as well as address the tensions between homelessness and the sense of having a home.
-In addition to the trash, Chen also documents and reflects on all kinds of garbage still lives found outside.
+Largely, Still Life Analysis II: The Island attempts to define the thin line between the private and public and address the tensions between homelessness and the sense of having a home.
+In addition to the trash, Chen also documents and reflects on all kinds of garbage still-lives found outside.